 Student Publications.
-Student publications must receive official recognition from the Dean of Students and must conform to such editorial standards as may be required by the Communications faculty.
+Student publications must receive official recognition from the Dean of Students and must conform to such editorial standards as may be required by the Communications department.

 University Calendar.
-Monthly schedules of special events are published online by the Director of Operations.
+Monthly schedules of special events are published online by the Director of Operations or Events Coordinator.